Dynamic Cluster Data Sampling for Efficient and Long-Tail-Aware Vision-Language Pre-training: Ablation

 \subsection{The fine-tune batch size}

-CLIP training with contrastive lreaning which benifited by large batch size.
+CLIP training with contrastive learning, which benefits from a large batch size.
 Therefore, we study the effect of batch size on zero-shot classification performance for DynamiCS-1.28B with 1.28B samples seen, pre-trained on the DataComp dataset.
-As shown in Table~\ref{tab:batch_size}, increasing the fine-tuning batch size consistently improves performance on both ImageNet-1K and \textit{Let it Wag!}.
-Specifically, ImageNet-1K accuracy rises from 71.1\% at a batch size of 4k to 71.7\% at 32k, while \textit{Let it Wag!} improves from 50.1\% to 51.6\%.
+As shown in Table~\ref{tab:batch_size}, increasing the fine-tuning batch size consistently improves performance on both ImageNet-1K and \textit{Let It Wag!}.
+Specifically, ImageNet-1K accuracy rises from 71.1\% at a batch size of 4k to 71.7\% at 32k, while \textit{Let It Wag!} improves from 50.1\% to 51.6\%.